krishaamer/green-filter-research/research/literature/finance.md

     potentially even provide large-scale consumer feedback on negative practices back to the business through infringement discovery.

+# Greenwashing {#greenwashing}

+-   Greenwashing is a large detractor from environmental action as it’s difficult to know what is sustainable and what is not.

+-   <s>Reading EU Commission’s proposals, one might think the politicians have everything under control, we can relax and continue the same lifestyles as before.
+Unfortunately, this is not true.
+As with ESG, while the good intentions may be there, the reality is emissions keep rising, while they should be falling.
+It’s possible to curb greenwashing!</s>

+-   @sahotaAIAnalysis8002021: “thanks to other emerging technology like IoT sensors (to collect ESG data) and blockchain (to track transactions), we have the infrastructure to collect more data, particularly for machine consumption.
+By measuring real-time energy usage, transportation routes, manufacturing waste, and so forth, we have more quantifiable ways to track corporations’ environmental performance without relying purely on what they say.”

+-   @binglerCheapTalkCherryPicking2021 and @sahotaAIAnalysis8002021
+    ClimateBert AI finds rampant greenwashing

+-   @chenxiyuHowAICan2021 ESG is filled with greenwashing.

+-   @ussecuritiesandexchangecommissionOfficeHoursGary2022: In the USA:
+    *“If it’s easy to tell if milk is fat-free by just looking at the nutrition label, it might be time to make it easier to tell if”green” or “sustainable” funds are really what they say they are.”* says Gary Gensler, head of U.S. Securities and Exchange Commission.

+-   @francesschwartzkopffEUExploresTighter2022 suggests the ESMA and EU has strengthened legislation to counter ESG greenwashing.

+-   Sustainability is fragmented.
+How can billions of people find greener alternatives and build closer relationships with sustainability-focused companies?
+Greenwashing is widespread, how can we feel trust, honesty, and transparency?
+A research project for designing a sustainable shopping, savings, and investing companion.

+-   Laws against greenwashing

+-   @ussecuritiesandexchangecommissionOfficeHoursGary2022 Both the
+    European Commission and the Chair of U.S. Securities and Exchange Commission (SEC) Gary Gensler have called for more legislation to curb business greenwashing practices.

+-   @andreVoluntaryCarbonNeutral2022: Until new legislation is in place (2030 in the EU), consumer awareness is crucial as currently most emission-reduction programs are voluntary and thus affected by consumer demand. @geoffreysupranThreeShadesGreen2022 Greenwashing is widespread in company social media communications.

+-   @purkissBigCompostExperiment2022 highlights the confusion between
+    compostable and biodegradable plastics and public misunderstanding what happens to these plastics when they reach the landfill.
+For example, “Most plastics marketed as”home compostable” don’t actually work, with as much as 60% failing to disintegrate after six months”.

+-   @napperEnvironmentalDeteriorationBiodegradable2019: Shopping bags
+    marketed as *biodegradable* don’t show deterioration after 3 years in salt-water sea environment ..

+-   @fredericsimonCommissionFireIncluding2020 and
+    @kirataylorEUPlanPuts2021: While the EU has proposed legislation to curb greenwashing, EU climate policy itself has been criticized for greenwashing.
+Sometimes greenwashing comes under legislative
+    protection.

+-   @boothBurningCarbonSink2022 describe how “A recent investigation shows illegal logging of protected areas in eastern European countries that supplies residential wood pellets in Italy.
+Belgium, Denmark, and the Netherlands are importing pellets from Estonia, where protected areas are logged for pellets and the country has lost its forest carbon sink, despite large-scale wood pellet plants being certified ‘sustainable’ by the Sustainable Biomass Program”.
+A number of new AI-based tools aim to find instances of greenwashing.

+-   @ClimateBondsInitiative2022: Climate Bonds Initiativegreening the
+    \$55 trillion short-term debt market

+-   **Design Implications:** *As a consumer, I can get notified by the app about highlights of poor legislation refuted by science*.

 ## Governments and Legislation {#governments-and-legislation}

 -   @pwc2022GrowthOpportunity2020 Changes to laws and regulations aimed